 Hannah Shearer is a litigation associate in the San Francisco office of Munger, Tolles & Olson.
-Ms. Shearer’s practice focuses on complex civil litigation at the trial and appellate levels.
-Before joining the firm, Ms. Shearer clerked for Judge Paul J. Watford on the United States Court of Appeals for the Ninth Circuit.
+Her practice focuses on complex commercial litigation and appeals, with an emphasis on securities law matters and consumer class actions.
+Before joining Munger Tolles, Ms. Shearer clerked for Judge Paul J. Watford of the U.S. Court of Appeals for the Ninth Circuit.

-Ms. Shearer received her J.D. from Stanford Law School.
-While in law school, she worked in the Mills Legal Clinic Three Strikes Project and assisted in drafting Proposition 36, the voter-approved ballot initiative to reform California’s Three Strikes Law.
-Ms. Shearer also externed at the Public Integrity Section of the Criminal Division of the U.S. Department of Justice, helping federal prosecutors prepare for public corruption and election fraud trials.
-Ms. Shearer has a bachelor of arts from Yale University, where she graduated magna cum laude and received the Elmore A. Willetts Prize for Fiction Writing.
+Ms. Shearer received her J.D. from Stanford Law School and a bachelor of arts from Yale University, where she graduated magna cum laude and received the Elmore A. Willetts Prize for Fiction Writing.